Words in italic type have been added for clarity. They are not found in the original Hebrew or Aramaic.

 Ezra 1

 - Everything has changed!
-The king of Babylon was partying when he was killed in his palace at the beginning in the third year of his reign (See: Daniel 5).
+The king of Babylon was partying when he was killed in his palace at the beginning of the third year of his reign (See: Daniel 5).
 Belshazzar was killed by Cyrus’ army but it was God who took his life.

 End of the Babylonian Captivity 539 BC